 However, these measures often prove ineffective in the long term as they negatively affect the customer experience.
 Fewer technicians – or less skilled technicians – can mean longer time-to-fix rates or decreased first-time-fix rates, KPIs that notoriously frustrate customers.
 Instead, field service organizations should focus on the three key areas that have been proven to optimize field service organization costs over the long term while improving the CX.

 Three areas proven to optimize field service costs

-- Lower Volume – remotely or proactively address customers’ issues to decrease the need for truck rolls
+Remotely or proactively address customers’ issues to decrease the need for truck rolls.

 Help technicians resolve customers’ issue faster.

 Make sure technicians are utilized as efficiently as possible.

-Here are several techniques that have helped many field service organisations reduce their technician dispatch rate, directly lowering their operational costs significantly.
+Here are several techniques that have helped many field service organizations reduce their technician dispatch rate, directly lowering their operational costs significantly.

 Resolve more issues remotely

 There are many fixes that are easy enough for an untrained person to carry out – with the right guidance.
 Enabling a remote or virtual technician to guide the customer toward a resolution without visiting their home is a model that has proven invaluable during the current pandemic.
 In fact, remote video support can be provided by technicians – even 3rd party technicians – working from any location: a back office, home (WFH mode), or vehicle (drop and go mode).
 Aside from optimizing field service costs by lowering dispatch costs, virtual technicians boost safety levels, improve first-time fix rates, and increase customer satisfaction.